almeida-fernanda/almeida-fernanda.github.io/_pages/about.md

 subtitle: >
   Research Associate at the <a href='https://axel-dreher.de/team/'>Chair of International and Development Politics</a>, Heidelberg University<br>
-  Research Affiliate at <a href='https://glabor.org/user/farj02/'>the Global Labor Organization (GLO)</a>
+  Research Affiliate at the <a href='https://glabor.org/user/farj02/'> Global Labor Organization (GLO)</a>
 profile:
   align: right